voylo-labs/.github/profile/README.md

 ## 🛠 Examples

 Our example repos demonstrate real patterns you'll need in production.
-Each runs out of the box — just add your trunk ID.
+Each runs out of the box.

 ### Getting Started
 - **[voyloml-starter](https://github.com/voylo-labs/voyloml-starter)** — Hello world: answer a call and speak (5 min)